elastic/eui/wiki/writing-styles-with-emotion.md

     - If you anticipate your mixin being used in the `style` prop instead of `css` (since React will want an object and camelCased CSS properties)
     - If you want your mixin to be partially composable, so if you think developers will want to obtain a single line/property from your mixin instead of the entire thing (e.g. `euiFontSize.lineHeight`)

+### Naming

+When naming your mixins & utilities, consider the following statements:

+- Always prefix publicly-exported functions with `eui` unless it's purely a generic helper utility with no specific EUI consideration
+- When creating both a returned string version and object version, append the function name with `CSS` for strings and `Style` for objects.
+Example: `euiMixinCSS()` vs `euiMixinStyle()`.

 ## FAQ

 ### Can the `css` prop be forwarded to a nested element?